fbpx

 His sarcophagus is in Assisi as well as many artworks depicting scenes from his life.

-Aside from the connections to this famous saint, it’s one of the best places to take day trips from Florence by train because this hilltop town has spectacular views across the countryside.
+Aside from the connections to this famous saint, it’s one of the best places to take day trips from Florence by train because this hilltop town has spectacular views across the rolling hills and beautiful countryside.

 Basilica of St. Francis of Assisi at sunset.